 Safety While Operating Heavy Equipment

 Bulldozers, scrapers, and tractors, oh my!
 A jobsite crawling with heavy equipment can sometimes feel like a danger zone.
-However, with the proper heavy equipment safety guidelines in place, you can reduce risk on your jobsite and ensure your workers head home unscathed each and every day.
+However, with the proper Heavy Equipment Safety Guidelines in place, you can reduce risk on your jobsite and help ensure workers head home unscathed each day.

-There are three main ingredients to safe heavy equipment operation: Safe equipment, proper training and a safe attitude, and constant awareness of all jobsite activities.
-If heavy equipment operators are armed with these three tools, they’ll have no problem playing it safe.
+There are three main ingredients to safe heavy equipment operation: dependable equipment, proper training and a safe attitude, and constant awareness of all jobsite activities.
+If operators are equipped with these three tools, they’ll have no problem working safely.
 Read on to learn more about these and other essential safety factors for operating heavy equipment on the jobsite.

 Play it safe with dependable equipment

-Therefore, it’s extremely important to create customized inspection checklists for each unique piece of equipment.
-Safety experts recommend that heavy equipment operators conduct a pre-operational walk around and pre-start up (in cab) inspection each and every day before they crank up.
+Create customized inspection checklists for each unique piece of equipment.
+Safety professionals recommend that operators perform a pre-operational walkaround and an in-cab pre-start inspection every day before starting the machine.

 Steer clear of jobsite dangers

-Hand Signals: If a crane is operating on a jobsite, the crane operator and the signaler must know the hand signals that are required by OSHA.
-These hand signals can be used for other types of equipment, as well.
+• Hand signals: When a crane is operating, the operator and signaler must know the required hand signals; these signals can also be used for other equipment types.

 Ensure safety with well-trained workers